valhuber/ApiLogicServer/api_logic_server_cli/templates/app_fiddle_body_steps_2_3.md

 A unique feature of API Logic Server is provision for:

-* **Business Logic Automation:** using unique spreadsheet-like rules for multi-table derivations and constraints, extensible with Python.
+* **Business Logic Automation:** using unique spreadsheet-like rules for multi-table derivation and constraint update logic, extensible with Python.
 Rules offer significant advantages:

   * Remarkable agility with automatic dependency management - 40x more concise than code
   * Simplify maintenance with automatic ordering
   * Improve quality through automatic reuse and partitioning
   * Faciliate collaboration since business users can read them

 * Rules are **declared in *your IDE,*** with full support for code completion, logging, and debugging.

-This application is a clone of the prior example, customized in VSCode:
+The *3.
+ApiLogicProject_Logic* application is a clone of the prior example, customized in VSCode:

 * **API:** additional endpoints are defined in ```ApiLogicProject_Logic/api/customize_api.py```